lfarrel6/node-secureworker/README.md

 Returns data provided when generating a report, which is carried over to `quote`.

-### `SecureWorker.getRemoteAttestation(quote:ArrayBuffer, payloadObj:Object, raUrl:String, callbackFn:Function) : ArrayBuffer`
+### `SecureWorker.getRemoteAttestation(quote:ArrayBuffer, subscriptionKey:String, callbackFn:Function, options:Object) : ArrayBuffer`

 Returns a signed attestation for provided `quote` if Remote Attestation succeeds.

-`payLoadObj` must contain the Subscription Key for the Remote Attestation Server with the key `subscriptionKey`.
-The `payloadObj` may also contain a `pseManifest` and a `nonce` (see [Intel Attestation Service Spec](https://api.trustedservices.intel.com/documents/sgx-attestation-api-spec.pdf))
+`subscriptionKey` must contain the Subscription Key for the Remote Attestation Server.

-`raUrl` is the URL of the Remote Attestation server.
-If left empty, it will be defaulted to the Intel Remote Attestation Service.

 `callbackFn` is a callback function with the signature `function callbackFn(attestationSignature:ArrayBuffer, [errorMsg:String])`.

+The `options` object gives you more control over the Remote Attestation request.
+It allows a `url`(to set a custom Remote Attestation URL), a `pseManifest` and a `nonce` (see [Intel Attestation Service Spec](https://api.trustedservices.intel.com/documents/sgx-attestation-api-spec.pdf))

 ### `SecureWorker.validateRemoteAttestation(quote:ArrayBuffer, attestation:ArrayBuffer) : Boolean`